hallettmiket/preffect/readme/importing.md

 (40, 3)	1
 ...
 ```
-Use of the adjacency matrix can be disabled by setting the "adj_exist" parameter to False within __config.py_.
+Use of the adjacency matrix can be disabled by setting the `adj_exist` parameter to False within __config.py_.
 PREFFECT will terminate if `adj_exist` is set to True but no adjacency matrix is found within the input AnnData `obsm`.

 We recommend forming the adjacency matrix by computing Pearson correlation from transformed (e.g. square root and mean trimming) count data.
 When designing PREFFECT, we set sample-sample correlations >= 0.8 as an edge (set to 1; all other entries set to 0).
 However, we encourage users to estimate interactions/edges in whatever manner they deem appropriate for their data set.

 <a id="preparing_assoc"></a>
 ## Preparing expression matrices for multiple tissues
-PREFFECT allows users to include data from multiple tissues to inform the network, where each data set is provided as a separate AnnData file within the same subfolder (see: "AnnData File Path and Naming").
+PREFFECT allows users to include data from multiple tissues to inform the network, where each data set is provided as a separate AnnData file within the same subfolder (see: [_Organization & Naming of AnnData Input Files_](#input_org)).
 PREFFECT does not assume $M$ samples are similarly ordered across raw expression matrices, as some tissues may not be matched.
 Instead, PREFFECT automates the reorganization of samples across tissues in order to align all `X` expression matrices.

 To do this, PREFFECT requires a sample association table for multi-tissue datasets, which is included in the `obsm` of each AnnData input file named _sample_association_.
 This table is expected to have a column for each tissue to be evaluated that relates samples together by their sample name.